The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Result: Conversion 4.2% → 4.3%, revenue +$2,500 monthly

-Most founders identify improvements but don’t implement fully or track results.
-Without completion and tracking, no compounding.
+Most founders identify improvements but don’t fully implement them or track the results, and without that completion and tracking, there’s no compounding.

 Week 1-2: Implementation